Home

 Fiction Genre Definitions

-Here are basic definitions for each major fiction genre.
+Here are basic definitions for each major fiction genre, plus some informative links.

 Children's is defined by its own name.
-These books are for little kids, from toddlers on up to about ten years of age.
+These books are for little kids, from toddlers on up to about eleven years of age, and usually feature characters in that age range (and/or childlike animals).
 They are usually big on pictures, and simple in word and theme.
 Familiar (if faraway) scenes, and gentle (or not) moral lessons, are paramount.

 Children's subgenre definitions (All)